 The fitting of these is not painful.
 Semi permanent plugs cost £7.50 each & last about three months.

-Warm Eye masks & other supplements:
+Warm Eye masks & essential lid massage after warming: